-During the 20 hours per day that the buses are on the road use roughly 15,000 litres of diesel fuel and travel approximately 19,000 kms (Monday to Friday) or equivalent to more than 5 Million kms per year.
+During the 20 hours per day (1000 per week) that the buses are on the road use roughly 15,000 litres of diesel fuel and travel approximately 19,000 kms (Monday to Friday) or equivalent to more than 5 Million kms per year.

 Regina Transit removed the use of drop in coin fare boxes and implemented the BEA Electronic Farebox with Smartcard technology in 2010.
-Along with the new fare box, Regina Transit installed a video surveillance system which is currently in 86% of all buses, as well in 2012 RTS beta tested a GPS system which is now TransitLive.
+Along with the new fare box, Regina Transit installed a video surveillance system which is currently in 100% of all buses, as well as a GPS system which is now TransitLive.